A movie chock full of Snake Plissken action…

 Our anti-hero, Plissken is then asked by Hauk (Lee Van Cleef) to go into the prison (which he will be anyway), and retrieve the President.
 He must escape via the World Trade Centre in 24 hours.
 He’ll then get a nice wee Presidential reprieve for all his wrongdoings on American soil if he succeeds and the President and that audiotape are both safe.

-So Plissken agrees with enough gun and ammo to rival John Wick in Chapter One (2014) and Chapter Two (2017).
-He also gets a jazzy watch with a 24 hour countdown watch with a LED screen (remember them?) and the tracking advice to find the President.
+So Plissken agrees with enough guns and ammo to rival John Wick in Chapter One (2014) and Chapter Two (2017).
+He also gets a jazzy watch with a 24-hour countdown watch with a LED screen (remember them?) and tracking advice to find the President.

 To get him to the World Trade Centre to enter the prison he mans a wee stealth glider plane.
 But to prevent him from zooming off in the said plane, two capsules are zapped into his neck which will disintegrate and kill him in 24 hours.
 These can be reversed on his return if his mission is a success.

 Our man goes into a very bleak Manhattan Island.
 This place looks like the aftermath if those Captain America: Civil War (2016) superheroes had been there (and this led to a bollocking from William Hurt).
 Or Godzilla had fought King Kong there.